jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 `load_mol_from_fch` ([4.6.1](./chap4-6.html#461-load_mol_from_fch)).

 ## 4.5.40 py2fch_cghf
-Export complex GHF MOs from PySCF to a Gaussian .fch file.
+Export complex gHF MOs from PySCF to a Gaussian .fch file.
 Note that `py2fch_cghf` cannot generate a .fch file from scratch.
 The user must provide one .fch file.
 This module is similar to `py2fch` (which is usually used for R(O)HF, UHF and DFT methods).
-The difference is that this module is only designed for complex GHF/GDFT methods.
+The difference is that this module is only designed for complex gHF/gDFT methods.
 All attributes of `py2fch_cghf` are shown below
 ```python
 py2fch_cghf(fchname, nbf, nif, coeff, ev, gen_density)
 ```